 Examining South Australia's legislative framework highlighted the complex landscape shaping any planning for an urban forest in Adelaide.
 Despite the policy goals and targets, backed up by the well-understood values of trees in cities (demonstrated in the literature review), it is evident that there is no robust framework to specifically support those goals and targets coming into fruition.
 The value of the utility services, fundamental to supporting expectations of contemporary society, is underpinned by the strong legislated frameworks which support their management and development.
 However, within those legislations, there is little to consider trees outside of them as a risk concern.
-Furthermore, because trees are framed as ultimately expendable, there is no incentive for the utility providers to either protect or consider trees within their development or management operations.
-Any work by the utilities to consider the protection of trees is driven by their own motivations to protect their assets, not because there is a need or that they are required to by law to support the planting of trees in the city/urban public spaces.
+Furthermore, because trees are framed as ultimately expendable, there is no incentive for the utility providers to either protect or consider the protection of trees is driven by their own motivations to protect their assets, not because there is a need or that they are required to by law to support the planting of trees in the city/urban public spaces.
 Moreover, the policy targets and goals have no regulatory provision for the development of tree planting in Adelaide.